dayal96/bnl-lang/README.md

 UPDATE (Dec 2020):
 This language is turing-complete, but verbose.
 There are some simple programs included in the anllib directory that demonstrate it's current power.
-I am currently reworking the parser to document the grammar as a CFG and also use a CFG in the parser code.
+I am currently reworking the parser to document the grammar as a CFG and use the same in the parser code.

 Anticipated Features:
 - More Structures / Complex Data